AlexeyKozyakov/Json/README.md

 ## json module
 ### JSON representation
 The `json` module does not require DTO classes.
-You can create JSON structures directly:
+You can build JSON structures directly:

 ```kotlin
 val json = jsonObj {